joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 $$\mathbf{L} = \sum_{i=0}^N m_i \mathbf{r}_i \times \mathbf{v}_i.$$

-Since the apples are inelastic, over time, collisions with the walls of the spacecraft will dissipate energy.
-Angular momentum cannot be dissipated, however.
+Since the apples are inelastic, over time, collisions with the walls of the spacecraft will dissipate energy, but not angular momentum.
 We therefore seek the minimum energy configuration for the given angular momentum.
-We can do this using a Lagrange multiplier,
+We can do this using a Lagrange multiplier, $$\mathbf{\lambda}$$:
-$$\mathbf{\lambda}$$:

 $$0 = \delta E - \mathbf{\lambda} \cdot \delta \mathbf{L}.$$